Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Alignment.md

 This csDAO would perhaps be a multi-sig, with Ledger 4.0 bringing the groups module and authz feature online we could onboard both groups into seperate DAOs and use authz to sign the multi-sigs wallet transactions (e.g. allocate and approve spends).

-Sending small alloctaions to individuals shouldn't be a regulatory issue but larger csDAOs would face such uncertainties.
+Sending small alloctaions to individuals shouldn't be a regulatory issue but larger csDAOs would face such uncertainties, especially in India.
+The foundation could theoretically manage the fiducary duty for the csDAO for now and outsource this responsibility to other platforms in the future (e.g. 2030.io, Coinbase or Open Collective).